tduricic/conversational-reco/README.md

 5.  **`05_conversational_movie_recommendation.ipynb`**:
     * **Purpose:** Demonstrates inference using a pre-trained RecBole model (e.g., LightGCN from notebook 04).
 Simulates a chatbot conversation using the Gemini API to provide personalized movie recommendations with explanations based on a user's liked movies.
-    * **Dependencies:** Requires a successfully trained model and processed dataset from notebook 04, and the `u.item` file from MovieLens 100k.
+    * **Dependencies:** Requires a successfully trained model and processed dataset from notebook 04, and RecBole's processed `ml-100k.item` file.

 ## Setup Instructions